-A key function of the Office of Statewide Health Planning and Development (OSHPD) is to enforce the Alfred E. Alquist Hospital Facilities Seismic Safety Act of 1973 (HSSA or the Act).
-Please note that OSHPD is transitioning to a new name, the Department of Health Care Access and Information (HCAI), in the current fiscal year.
+A key function of the Department of Health Care Access and Information (HCAI), (formerly known as the Office of Statewide Health Planning and Development or OSHPD) is to enforce the Alfred E. Alquist Hospital Facilities Seismic Safety Act of 1973 (HSSA or the Act).